Granular Data Clustering in Python

 Data Generation

-import point_generators as pg
+from src import point_generators as pg

 # generate 800 points in a circle with radius 50 + 200 noise points